fredrik-forsberg/PanZoomRotate/README.md

 ## 2. English &#127468;&#127463;

 ### 2.1.
 General information
-[Orienteering](https://en.wikipedia.org/wiki/Orienteering) course setting software lack the option to rotate the map, a feature which is sorely missed while evaluating route choices.
+[Orienteering](https://en.wikipedia.org/wiki/Orienteering) course setting software (such as OCAD and PurplePen) lack the option to rotate the map, a feature which is sorely missed while evaluating route choices.
 PanZoomRotate was written as a way of solving this problem, but it can of course be used in any situation where the screen itself or an image from a file needs to be panned, zoomed, and/or rotated.
 <br/>

 ### 2.2.
 Setup